tigerplush/OpenFortress/readme.md

 ## Startup
 Run with `cargo run`

-For inspection mode, run with `cargo run --features debug`
+For inspection mode, run with `cargo run --features inspector`